Muni bond Friday update: 10-year yield rises

 Continue Reading Below

-BIGGEST MOVER: One-year bonds.
-Yield climbed 10 basis points over the last week to 1.02 percent.
+BIGGEST MOVER: Three-year bonds.
+Yield climbed 4 basis points over the last week to 1.18 percent.

-TWO-YEAR: Yield rose less than a basis point to 1.08 percent.
-The two-year/10-year spread is 123 basis points, down from 127 basis points a week ago.
-The two-year/30-year spread is 180 basis points, down from 184 basis points a week ago.
+TWO-YEAR: Yield increased less than a basis point to 1.10 percent.
+The two-year/10-year spread is 124 basis points, compared with 123 basis points a week ago.
+The two-year/30-year spread is 179 basis points, compared with 179 basis points a week ago.

-10-YEAR: Yield rose less than a basis point to 2.32 percent, compared with 2.33 percent for a 10-year Treasury.
-The gap between 10-year municipal bonds and Treasurys has been narrowing over the last week.
-It was 2 basis points on Sept.
-22. The 10-year/30-year spread for municipal bonds is 56 basis points.
+10-YEAR: Yield increased less than a basis point to 2.34 percent, compared with 2.37 percent for a 10-year Treasury.
+The gap between 10-year municipal bonds and Treasurys has been widening over the last week.
+It was 1 basis point on Sept.
+29. The 10-year/30-year spread for municipal bonds is 55 basis points.

 Continue Reading Below